Escobita/selenium/selenium-core/selenium-website/src/main/rst/05_selenium_rc.rst

 ~~~~~~~~~~~~~~~~~~~
 So, the iteration_ idea seems cool.
 Let's improve this by allowing the users to
 write an external text file from which the script should read the input data,
-search and assert it's existence.
+search and assert its existence.

 **In Python:**